ruthvik-bommena/ruthvik-bommena.github.io/_pages/research.md

     Your browser does not support the video tag.
   </video>
   <figcaption style="text-align: center; font-style: italic;">
     Animation 1: Optimal 6-DOF trajectory (fuel-optimal and minimum-torque) of a servicing agent between the service vehicle and the target spacecraft in a LEO orbit (orbit radius = 6778 km).
+Plume directions are shown during thruster-on phases.
   </figcaption>
 </figure>